JoycexChan/Joyce-s-Biomedical-Pipelines/22_ETAP_Pipeline_KM.md

 ## Overview

-**Note: This article includes descriptions of medical data structures and data extraction methods.
-During the reverse engineering of historical programs, an issue was identified in which cohort files were not consistently fixed, which could affect analysis results.
-Do not rely on your own memory when defining the study population.
+**Note1: This article includes descriptions of medical data structures and data extraction methods.
+During the reverse engineering of historical programs, an issue was identified in which cohort files were not consistently fixed, which could affect analysis results.**

+**Note2: Do not rely on your own memory when defining the study population.
 Fix the population-level IDs and save them as a CSV file; every analysis should start from this cohort file.**

 **Fix the cohort first → prepare the phenotype → integrate the data → perform the analysis.**